 No the beetroot flavour is completely undectectable in these brownies.
 The beetroot adds a slight earthiness but the dark chocolate is so rich that it completely masks the flavour of the brownies.

 - 2 tablespoon ground flax seeds

 - 60 ml water

-- 150 g vegan dark chocolate broken into pieces
+- 150 g vegan dark chocolate, broken into pieces (or chocolate chips)

 - 150 g ground almonds

-- 50 g gluten-free plain flour mix (I use Dove's Farm)
+- 50 g gluten-free plain flour blend, (I use Dove's Farm)

-- 120 g cooked beetroot cut into chunks (or pre-cooked vacuum-packed beetroot)
+- 120 g well cooked soft beetroot, cut into chunks (or pre-cooked vacuum-packed beetroot)

 - 1 teaspoon vanilla extract